-If you want a lush, green lawn, then you need to feed it.
+If you want a lush, green lawn, you need to feed it.
 Healthy grass will better survive the harsh heat of summer, help crowd out early emergent weeds, and overwinter in better shape.
 The high amount of nitrogen in Scotts Turf Builder UltraFeed inorganic fertilizer, 40-0-5, makes every grass variety from centipede to Bermuda to St. Augustine green up quickly to get a jump start on your neighbors.

 A granular formula, the fertilizer is easy to distribute with a spreader.
 The 20.2-pound bag covers 4,000 square feet of lawn.
-Use it while the grass is in a growing season; water it in.
+Use it while the grass is in a growing season and water it in.
 While Scotts is a leading name in lawn products, what sets this formula apart is that it feeds for up to six months and does not need reapplication in most parts of the U.S. during the growing season.

 Best for Container Plants: Miracle-Gro Water-Soluble All Purpose Plant Food